 Explore uses functions to perform operations on your data.
 They are a lot like simple commands used in a programming language, and you can use them together with the data from your Zendesk account to report the results you need.

-- COUNT_VALUES: Returns the number of values of a given attribute.
+- COUNT: Returns the number of values of a given attribute.

-- IF THEN ELSE: This lets you evaluate a condition.
+- IF THEN ELSE: This enables you to evaluate a condition.

 Building your standard calculated attribute